QueenieCplusplus/GAE/README.md

 from step 2

-> to activate the API Service in Cloud console.
+> to activate (enable) the API Service in Cloud console.

 * 2.1, in cloud console, navigate to API & Services > Dashboard.